max-geller/max-geller/README.md

 ### Hi there 👋

-My name is Martin Heinz and I'm a software developer/DevOps engineer.
-I'm from Slovakia, living in Bratislava and currently working at IBM.
+My name is Max Geller and I'm a full-stack software developer based in Phoenix, AZ.
 You can find me on Twitter, or on LinkedIn.

 **max-geller/max-geller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.